Perles configuration: In polyhedral combinatorics

-Perles used his configuration to construct an eight-dimensional convex polytope with twelve vertices that can similarly be realized with real coordinates but not with rational coordinates.
-It is called the Perles polytope.
-The points of the configuration, three of them doubled and with positive, negative, or zero signs assigned to each point, form the affine Gale diagram of this polytope, from which the polytope itself can be recovered.
+Perles used his configuration to construct the Perles polytope, an eight-dimensional convex polytope with twelve vertices that can similarly be realized with real coordinates but not with rational coordinates.
+The points of the configuration, three of them repeated and with positive, negative, or zero signs assigned to each point, form the affine Gale diagram of this polytope, from which the polytope itself can be recovered.

-Ernst Steinitz's proof of Steinitz's theorem can be used to show that every three-dimensional polytope can be realized with rational coordinates.
+Steinitz's theorem, characterizing the graphs of three-dimensional convex polytopes, can be strengthened to show that every three-dimensional convex polytope can be realized with rational coordinates.
 However, there exist irrational polytopes in four dimensions.
 Therefore, the Perles polytope does not have the smallest possible dimension among irrational polytopes.
 However, the Perles polytope has the fewest vertices of any known irrational polytope.

 In discrete geometry

-The existence of irrational configurations such as the Perles configuration forms a counterexample to a 2021 conjecture of M. Mirzaei and A. Suk, on the maximum number of point-line incidences among $n$ points and $n$ lines.
+The existence of irrational configurations such as the Perles configuration forms a counterexample to a 2021 conjecture of Mozhgan Mirzaei and Andrew Suk, on the maximum number of point-line incidences among $n$ points and $n$ lines.
 Without restriction, this maximum number is proportional to $n^{4/3}$.
 Mirzaei and Suk conjectured that forbidding any smaller point–line configuration from appearing would lead to an asymptotic reduction in the number of incidences.
-However, their conjecture is false when the forbidden configuration is an irrational configuration, such as the Perles configuration.
+However, their conjecture is false for irrational forbidden configurations, such as the Perles configuration.
 There exist systems of $n$ points arranged in an integer grid and $n$ lines through these points that have a number of incidences proportional to $n^{4/3}$.
 Because their points lie on a grid, these systems avoid the Perles configuration and any irrational configuration, in contradiction to the conjecture.

-As part of a proof that recognizing the visibility graphs of finite point sets is hard for the existential theory of the reals, Cardinal & Hoffmann (2017) showed how to convert problems of testing whether pseudoline arrangements can be straightened into equivalent problems of visibility graph recognition.
+As part of a proof that recognizing the visibility graphs of finite point sets is hard for the existential theory of the reals, Cardinal and Hoffman in 2017 showed how to convert problems of testing whether pseudoline arrangements can be straightened into equivalent problems of visibility graph recognition.
 The same conversion, applied to the Perles configuration, produces finite point sets for which any other point set with the same visibility graph must include an irrational coordinate.
 Because of these irrational visibility graphs, it is not possible to test whether a graph is a visibility graph merely by checking all point configurations in a large enough integer grid.